gaslight/posts/posts/2013-06-27-why-i-picked-angular.md

 There's not a huge learning curve for Angular.
 There are a few unfamiliar concepts that you run into early, and can read about.
 The "right way" to do things isn't apparent at first, but it's up to you and you can go fast.
 That can be a double edged rope with which to hang yourself.
-All in all, writing an Angular app was a painless and enjoyable experience.
+Writing an Angular app was enjoyable and painless and Angular does some cool, simple things that make sense.

 Thanks to Michael Ball (@ballmw) for giving me some exposure to this awesome tool.